 "Teacher, don't you care if we drown?"

 That infernal darkness, that shapeless form, that image once remembered.
 A dream, a night howl denied, but its smell lingers on.
 A childhood memory recessed behind the technology of our new age - an age which denies powers of good or evil.
 No longer heaven of hell, no longer God or Satan.
 There is just me and my memories.
 But last night I was putting out the milk bottles and I sensed it again.
-Behind the rustling leaves, the shadow's form, it was there.
+Behind the rustling leaves, the shadow's form, and it is there.

 "He got up, rebuked the wind and said to the waves, 'Quiet!
 Be still!'
 Then the wind died down and it was completely calm."

 "In fear and amazement they asked one another, 'Who is this?
-He commands even the wind and the waves, and they obey him."
+He commands even the wind and the waves, and they obey him.'"